FEATURED POST ON MATHS MCQ

 b

-CASE STUDY-1 CHAPTER -3
+CASE STUDY-1 CHAPTER -3 CO-ORDINATE GEOMETRY

 Four friends Rahul, Neetu, Ankit and Harsh are playing a game.
 They formed a coordinate plane and sat at various positions on the coordinate plane.
 The positions of four boys are shown in the graph given below.